facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/phone/tutorial/index.md

         </shell:ApplicationBar>
     </phone:PhoneApplicationPage.ApplicationBar>

-Finally, add the following code to LandingPage.xaml.cs to request _publish\_stream_ permissions from the user to get publish access to the user's timeline, post the Open Graph Action to Facebook and show a MessageDialog on success:
+Finally, add the following code to LandingPage.xaml.cs to request _publish\_stream_ permissions from the user to get publish access to the user's timeline, post the Open Graph Action to Facebook and show a MessageDialog on success.
+Resolve all the missing dependencies.

     async private void PostActionToFBHandler(object sender, EventArgs evtArgs) {